Do you have a path not taken? Maybe you had big career dreams when you were younger, but somehow they didn’t materialize.

 However, hold out for the big, pop-the-champagne celebration until you land your dream job.

 People who prefer to play it safe throughout their careers often fall short of their potential.
 Research shows the primary reason executives derail is an inability to change.
 It takes a large measure of courage to pursue a new path.
 And when you succeed, it fuels your confidence.

-You have an air of self-assurance about you, and a can-do spirit that stands out.
+You have an air of self-assurance about you and a can-do spirit that stands out.
 And best of all, you’ll have moved from a dead-end or lackluster job to one into which you can pour your passion and realize the feeling of self-fulfillment.

 Don’t be afraid to switch your career path once you’ve outgrown the one you’re in.
 Set out to intentionally pursue career satisfaction and you’ll reap great rewards by realizing the joys of job satisfaction.

-More About Switching Careers
+More Tips on Switching Careers

 - Signs You Need a Career Change (And How to Change for Success)